manticoresoftware/manticoresearch/manual/Searching/Joining.md

-# Joining in Manticore Search
+# Joining tables

 **WARNING: This functionality is in beta stage.
 Use it with caution.**

-Joining in Manticore Search allows you to combine documents from two tables based on a related column between them.
-It enables more complex queries and data retrieval across multiple tables.
+Table joins in Manticore Search enable you to combine documents from two tables by matching related columns.
+This functionality allows for more complex queries and enhanced data retrieval across multiple tables.

 ## General syntax